 As modern work habits have us spending an increasing amount of time chained to our desks, the negative health effects of our sedentary lifestyles are coming under scrutiny.

 As a result, calls to get active are becoming more frequent in the workplace as more corporates across SA get involved in initiatives to decrease these effects, and drive better health amongst employees.

 Leading business solutions provider, Nashua (Pty) Ltd, is letting its takkies do the talking and is challenging staff to get more active through the sporting events the company sponsors.

-Nashua sponsors a range of road events, including ‘the happiest 5 km on the planet’ – the Color Run.
+Hitting the road Nashua sponsors a range of road events, including ‘the happiest 5 km on the planet’ – the Color Run.
 The race takes place in 15 cities and towns around South Africa.
 Runners get doused with brightly coloured powder at various intervals during the race, one of which is sponsored by Nashua.

 Together with 702, Nashua encourages employees to walk for a cause, belief or charity with the 702 Walk the Talk event.
 Thousands of entrants have taken enthusiastically to this annual 15 km walk, participating as families and teams of friends or colleagues.

 Nashua is also the proud partner of the Isimangaliso Mountain Bike 4-Day Race.
 This 260 km race allows mountain bikers access to areas within UNESCO World Heritage site, Isimangaliso Wetland Park, situated on the east coast of KwaZulu-Natal, almost 300 km north of Durban.